Crazytieguy/codenames-oversight/LW_POST.md

 ![Consultancy Protocol](diagrams/consultancy-protocol.png)

 In the consultancy protocol, the model provides a list of words it's targetting with the clue, and the overseer just needs to decide whether they think all of the targets will be picked by the guesser.
-The target words are analogous to arguments defending the output, thus delegating argumentation work from the overseer to the model.This protocol covers for overseer laziness, because the overseer is not required to iterate over the good words.
+The target words are analogous to arguments defending the output, thus delegating argumentation work from the overseer to the model.
+This protocol covers for overseer laziness, because the overseer is not required to iterate over the good words.

 ![Critiques Protocol](diagrams/critiques-protocol.png)

 In the critiques protocol there is a second model that is trained in tandem with the first to give critiques (this bad word will be picked before this target).
 The overseer just needs to decide whether at least one critique is valid.
 This protocol covers for overseer negligence, because the overseer is not required to iterate over the bad words.
 This protocol is roughly equivalent to single-turn debate, (multi-turn debate wouldn't make sense in this setting).

 Note: Neither protocol covers for bias.
 Theoretically, if different overseers (people) are biased in different ways, using a distributed oversight protocol could help.
 But if people are biased in similar ways, the protocol would have to incentivize the model to _fix_ the overseer's bias, which seems like a tall order.
+Thus we find it important to identify how humans are biased in their final judgements, while humans' flawed ability to come up with things to judge can be expected to be covered by scalable oversight techniques.

+TODO: further discussion of human flawes with examples.

 ### Reward function